SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 ## Where does the space go?
 Here, sorted by instruction..
 256 instruction words is not very many instructions.
-It is worth noting that this is not what typical compiled sketches are full of.
-You can see how r24 and sometimes r25 are the compiler's go-to registers for storing shortlived values
+It is worth noting that this is not what typical compiled sketches are made up of - ld, ldd, st, and std are largely absent, and the only use of push and pop is unnecessary and stupid.

 ```text
    2: 80 91 40 00   lds r24, 0x0040 ; junk comment elided     040>  <--- 8x LDS == 32 bytes